ludamad/goquery/README.md

     Event takes a list of varied arguments:

     + Expressions of the form eg (**FuncDecl** "f") define new objects.
 Any type name from the [go.ast package](http://golang.org/pkg/go/ast/) is valid.
-    + You can assign names to multiple nodes at once via eg (FuncDecl.Receiver "fd.r") would be the same as defining (FuncDecl "fd") and also setting its receiver to "r".
+    + You can assign names to multiple nodes at once via eg (FuncDecl.receiver "fd.r") would be the same as defining (FuncDecl "fd") and also setting its receiver to "r".
     + You can optionally specify a **CaseSet** by name.
 Only one **Event** with the **CaseSet** name will execute.
     + You can optionally specify a **EventSet** by name. **EventSet**s are used by **Analyze** to selectively execute **Event**s.
     + **ForAll** can be embedded, see above.